Race/ethnicity

 Basic family needs

-Data Sources: Center for Women's Welfare, University of Washington, Self-Sufficiency Standard for California (2021), selfsufficiencystandard.org/California; Integrated Public Use Microdata Series, IPUMS USA, University of Minnesota, ipums.org, 2014 and 2020 American Community Survey 5-year samples.
+Data Source(s): Center for Women's Welfare, University of Washington, Self-Sufficiency Standard for California (2014 and 2021), selfsufficiencystandard.org/California; Integrated Public Use Microdata Series, IPUMS USA, University of Minnesota, www.ipums.org, 2014 and 2020 American Community Survey 5-year samples.

 Universe: Civilian noninstitutionalized full-time wage and salary workers ages 25-64.
 Latinx includes people of Hispanic origin of any race; all other groups exclude people of Hispanic origin.

-Methods: An individual earning enough to meet their basic needs is defined as earning at least half of the Self-Sufficiency Standard for a household of two adults, one school-age child, and one preschool-age child in the county where they reside.
-Data represent a 2016-2020 average with Self-Sufficiency Standard values from 2021 adjusted for inflation to align with 2020 dollar values in which worker earnings are measured.
+A worker earning enough to meet their basic needs is defined as an individual earning at least half of the Self-Sufficiency Standard for a household of two adults, one school-age child, and one preschool-age child in the county where they reside.
+This family type was chosen based on the assumption that two full-time workers would be able to support a family of two adults and two kids (regardless of current family composition) in an equitable economy.

 Police use of force